jeremylt/personal_website/_sources/blog/research-software/macos-weak-symbols.rst.txt

 ================================================================================

 libCEED is based upon the `bridge pattern <https://en.wikipedia.org/wiki/Bridge_pattern>`_ where different hardware (CPU, GPU, etc) is supported with different backend implementations.
-When a user attempts to use an implementation but the associated dependency is not available (CUDA, ROCm, SYCL, etc), then the library defaults to a weak symbol with an error message directing the user to consult the installation instructions to build the library with the required dependency.
+When a user attempts to initialize libCEED to use an implementation but the associated dependency is not available (CUDA, ROCm, SYCL, etc), then the library defaults to a weak symbol for the internal initialization routine for the backend with an error message directing the user to consult the installation instructions to build the library with the required dependency.

-For libCEED on MacOS using a static build of the library, the build system was `failing to properly link all backends <https://github.com/CEED/libCEED/issues/1694>`_.
+For libCEED on MacOS using a static build of the library, the build system was `not properly linking all backends <https://github.com/CEED/libCEED/issues/1694>`_.
-Compiled backends were erroneously using the weak symbol instead of the strong symbol for supported 'backends'.
+Compiled backends were erroneously using the weak symbol instead of the strong symbol for the initialization routine.

 Diagnosis